Book A Demo Today

 Published on October 14, 2021

-You do not have to share the same fate.
-When critical failures start piling up, or the date of your scheduled planned downtime draws closer, the most important thing is to keep your composure and act according to the plan.
-If you make some much-needed preparations before the downtime occurs, you will have a much easier time surviving this challenging period and avoiding costly mistakes.
-Here are some key elements you should consider.
+When critical failures start piling up, or the date of your scheduled planned downtime draws closer, the most important thing is to keep your composure and act according to your plan.
+If you make some much needed preparations before the downtime occurs, you will have a much easier time surviving this challenging period and avoiding costly mistakes.
+Let's breakdown some key elements you should consider

-Unplanned downtime, on the other hand, has nothing to do with scheduled maintenance of equipment.
-Instead, it is an inability to provide services because of events outside of the organisation's control.
-An excellent example of such a situation would be losing connection with the server due to an unexpected power outage.
-All in all, unplanned downtime is a sudden occurrence that can significantly harm the performance of any organisation.
+Unplanned downtime, on the other hand, has nothing to do with scheduled maintenance.
+Instead, it's an inability to provide services because of events outside your organisation's control.
+An example of this situation would be losing connection with your server due to an unexpected power outage.
+Unplanned downtime is sudden, unexpected, and can significantly harm the performance of any organisation.

 Whether you want to prepare for planned or unplanned downtime, one of the critical steps you should take is to create a list of your assets and sort them from the most to less important ones.
 This way, you will know which resources you have to address in the first place during downtime.